zero456/poml/docs/typescript/index.md

 # TypeScript API Reference

+!!! warning

+    The TypeScript API is currently in rapid development and may change frequently.
+Please do not consider it a stable API.
+Use at your own risk.

+!!! note

     This documentation is auto-generated from the TypeScript source code using TypeDoc.

 ## Installation